 Classification codes were defined by the American Society for Photogrammetry and Remote Sensing (ASPRS) for LAS formats 1.1, 1.2, 1.3, and 1.4.
 ArcGIS supports all versions of LAS.
-LAS version 1.4 is the latest LAS version and adds additional point classification and information which is outlined below.
+LAS format 1.4 is the latest version and adds additional point classification and information, which is outlined below.

 Wire - Guard (Shield)